websavers/centos2alma_openvz/README.md

 ### TuxCare Licenses

 We remove the TuxCare repos to ensure everything works smoothly after conversion, however you will likely want to ensure to cancel any such licenses, whether through Plesk or TuxCare/CloudLinux directly.
+Note: in our testing, Plesk *appears* to automatically cancel any TuxCare licenses through them upon license refresh.

 ### Old Packages